Podcast - Latest Episode

 Saturday, July 20, 2013

-The short and unusual instrumental break of "Weird Dreams" follows, and we are then treated to the slow and acoustic ballad of "Lord of the Rings", combining gentle keyboards as well.
-Now power ballads are not my cup of tea, but this is not really one of those, it is a quieter, less loud version of Blind Guardian's song writing, and while it may not appear so on initial listenings, once you have heard this album a lot of times, it really does just seem to fit in, which surprised me as much as it would surprise anyone else.
+The short and unusual instrumental break of "Weird Dreams" follows, and as a way of transitioning between songs it interesting one.
+This is powerful, fast, loud, chock full of guitars harmonising throughout.
+Andre Olbrich has been allowed to unleash here as the writer of the song, and he and fellow guitarist Marcus Siepen utilise the freedom offered to them here.
+Its conclusion allows us to then be treated to the serene and acoustic ballad of "Lord of the Rings", combining gentle keyboards as well.
+Now power ballads are not my cup of tea, but this is not really one of those, it is a quieter, acoustically driven version of Blind Guardian's song writing, and while it may not appear so on initial listenings, once you have heard this album a lot of times, it really does just seem to fit in, which surprised me as much as it would surprise anyone else.
+As the title would suggest, Hansi sings about the opening concept of Tolkien's “Lord of the Rings”, but in a Hobbiton setting rather than a Mordor setting.
+I guess you have to be a nerd to understand the reference.

 No comments: